kinkerl/persy/doc/installation.rst

    make
    make install

-You may want the first check the developer documentation for the dependencies.

-After the installaton you will have to do some configuraton depending on your environment, needs and whishes
+After the installaton you will have to do some configuraton in the persy settings menu depending on your environment, needs and whishes